 To prevent martensitic transformation in stainless steel during drawing operations, warm forming has been explored.
 In experiments, warm forming eliminated intermediate annealing operations and substantially increased limiting draw ratio values.

 Editor's Note: This article is Part I of a two-part series on warm forming stainless steel.
 Part I discusses the need for warm forming of stainless steel and the results of previous work on the material.
-Part II, which will appear in August, will discuss simulation and experimental studies conducted by the ERC/NSM on the formability of stainless steel at elevated temperatures.
+Part II discusses simulation and experimental studies conducted by the ERC/NSM on the formability of stainless steel at elevated temperatures.

 This column was prepared by Ajay Yadav and Giovanni Spampinato of the Engineering Research Center for Net Shape Manufacturing (ERC/NSM), The Ohio State University, Taylan Altan, professor and director.